lbfm-rwth/gap-in-algebraic-research-2018/thank-you.md

 ---

 <p class="message">
   Thank you for registering!
-  Please note that you have to cover for **your travel expenses yourselves**.
+You should get an email soon.
 </p>

 [Back to start]({{ site.baseurl }}/)